swch/strivve-docs-nextjs/src/pages/integrations/cardlinks/index.md

  - QR Code:  Printed or displayed in physical or digital materials

 ## Cardholder Experience
 When a cardholder clicks their link, they land on a personalized page and are prompted to verify their identity before selecting merchant sites for card placement.
-Issuers can choose from several challenge types to align with their security requirements:
+Issuers can choose from a combination several challenge types to align with their security requirements.
+It is strongly recommened to use 2 challenges (for examplee, CVV + ZIP code)

- - CVV only
- - CVV + ZIP Code
+ - CVV
- - ZIP Code only
+ - ZIP Code
  - PAN Last 4
- - PAN First 2 + Last 2
+ - PAN Last 5
+ - Expiration Date

 The result is a frictionless, personalized activation experience that issuers can launch through channels they already own — with no new integration required.